Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/amd.md

 # Answering Machine Detection (AMD)

 The Answering Machine Detection (AMD) feature can be enabled on outbound calls to provide an indication of whether a call has been answered by a person or a machine.
-To use this feature, provide the `amd` property in a [dial](dial.md) command.
+To use this feature, provide the `amd` property in a [dial](dial.md) verb.

 In this example, the Answering Machine Detection feature is activated as soon as the call is answered, and later sends a webhook to `amd` to determine if a human or a machine has answered the call.